JeromyCole/pong2.0/README.md

 -Progressively increased speed upon ball hit (*Recycled code someone else came up with)

-X-Nuclear attack has additional effect where its changes size when deployed and hit afterward if in succession
+-Nuclear attack has additional effect where its changes size when deployed and hit afterward if in succession

+-Sound effects added for nuclear attacks

+-Sound effect added for game finish

 Updates Coming: